On this page, we show you how you can configure your custom field after you've created them.

 Select lists, multi select lists and cascading selects lists can have their options manipulated.
 You can add, remove and sort the options alphabetically.
 You can also have HTML in an option value.
 Be sure to use complete all tag pairs and ensure that it will display correctly.

 Click the Edit defaults to modify the default value of a custom field for this configuration scheme.
-Setting the defaults of will take you to a screen that is particular to the issue type.
+Setting the defaults will take you to a screen that is particular to the issue type.
 Certain custom fields such as calculated custom fields may not allow for defaults to be selected and will not have the "edit defaults" link.
+Date fields offer a checkbox to make the default the current date.
+To clear the default of a select field, click Edit defaults and then click on the current default so it is no longer highlighted and then save, as described

 Managing multiple configuration schemes